tbirkandan/CoordFreeNP/README.md

 # * Defined parameters:

-- alpha,beta,epsilon,gamma,kappa,mu,nu,pi,rho,sigma,tau
+# - alpha, beta, epsilon, gamma, kappa, mu, nu, pi, rho, sigma, tau
-- lambda is defined as "lambdaa".
+# - lambda, defined as "lambdaa".
 Displays as LaTeX $\lambda$.
-- Phi00,Phi01,Phi02,Phi10,Phi11,Phi12,Phi20,Phi21,Phi22,Lambda
-- Psi0,Psi1,Psi2,Psi3,Psi4
+# - Phi00, Phi01, Phi02, Phi10, Phi11, Phi12, Phi20, Phi21, Phi22, Lambda
+# - Psi0, Psi1, Psi2, Psi3, Psi4

 # * Commands:

+# - General:
+# -- "showall" function: The function to show all NP parameters.
+# -- "opconj" function: Special function for conjugation.
+(If conjugate is used, derivatives in the l and n directions also become complex).

-- Derivatives:
+# - Derivatives:

--- Dl (D), Dn (capital Delta), Dm (small delta) and Dmbar (small deltabar).
+# -- Defined as Dl (D), Dn (Capital Delta), Dm (small delta), and Dmbar (small deltabar).

---Derivatives can be nested.
+# -- Derivatives can be nested.

-- "opconj" function: A special function for conjugation.
-(If "conjugate" is used, l and n-directed derivatives are also complex).

-- Commutators, equals zero (X input):
+# - Commutators, such that they equal zero (X input):

--- Dn_Dl_com(X): [Dn,Dl]
+# -- Dn_Dl_com(X): [Dn,Dl]

--- Dm_Dl_com(X): [Dm,Dl]
+# -- Dm_Dl_com(X): [Dm,Dl]

--- Dm_Dn_com(X): [Dm, Dn]
+# -- Dm_Dn_com(X): [Dm, Dn]

--- Dmbar_Dm_comNP(X): [Dmbar, Dm]
+# -- Dmbar_Dm_comNP(X): [Dmbar, Dm]

-- NPeqs():
+# - NPeqs():

--- Calculate and write NP equations with =0.
+# -- Calculates and writes the NP equations such that they equal zero.

--- Outputs can be used as NP1, ..., NP18.
+# -- Outputs can be used in the form NP1, .., NP18.

-- Bianchi():
+# - Bianchi():

--- Calculate and write Bianchi equations with =0.
+# -- Calculates and writes Bianchi identities such that they equal 0.

--- Outputs can be used as BI1, ..., BI11.
+# -- Outputs can be used in the form BI1, .., BI11.

-- Transformations as defined in the Carmeli and Kaye paper (z input):
+# - Transformations defined in the Carmeli and Kaye paper (z input):
+# -- CKAdo(z): A. Null Rotation about l (Do transformation and the parameters will change)
+# -- CKBdo(z): B. Boost in l-n Plane and Spatial Rotation in m-mbar Plane (Do transformation and the parameters will change)
+# -- CKCdo(z): C. Null Rotation about n (Do transformation and the parameters will change)

--- CKA(z): A. Null Rotation about l
+# -- CKAsee(z): A. Null Rotation about l (See the results of the transformation and the parameters will not change)

--- CKB(z): B. Boost in l-n Plane and Spatial Rotation in m-mbar Plane
+# -- CKBsee(z): B. Boost in l-n Plane and Spatial Rotation in m-mbar Plane (See the results of the transformation and the parameters will not change)

--- CKC(z): C. Null Rotation about n
+# -- CKCsee(z): C. Null Rotation about n (See the results of the transformation and the parameters will not change)